luismdiaz01/dsc160-midterm-group-14/README.md

 - Who created the works?
 - Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?

-The data we will be using for this Midterm assignment will be the  MovieGenre.csv dataset obtained from Kaggle.com and can be accessed here.
+The data we will be using for this Midterm assignment will be the  MovieGenre.csv dataset obtained from Kaggle.com and can be accessed here (https://www.kaggle.com/neha1703/movie-genre-from-its-poster).
 The dataset is approximately 8.71 megabytes large in terms of memory.
 The data contains six columns:

 ![DataCols](results/DataCols.jpg)